Model Composite Cards – The Secret Starter Kit for Photography Models

 Modeling advice question of the week: “What is a Comp Card?
 Do I really need one if I want to be signed by a modeling agency?”

-Do you want to get signed by a modeling agency and get real paid work as a model?
-I hope you learned some good tips about model composite cards and are ready to start your freelance modeling career starting today.
+Do you want to get signed by an agency and get real paid work as a model?
+I hope you learned some good tips about model composite cards and are ready to start today.
 Do something now!

 Filed under: Modeling Tips